Hogans Creek

 - Build resilience through nature-based solutions and green infrastructure

-In addition to creek restoration, the project includes the construction of the Emerald Trail adjacent to the creek as well as improvements to adjacent parks.Ā
+In addition to creek restoration, the project includes the construction of the Emerald Trail adjacent to the creek, pedestrian bridges and improvements to adjacent parks.Ā

-Before any design work was initiated, Groundwork Jacksonville began actively engaging residents of Springfield, Historic Eastside and the Cathedral District, as well as businesses along the creek to discuss the project.
-Groundwork hosts regular Task Force meetings in which resident members get project updates and provide feedback.
-In addition, Groundwork and the design partners have hosted creek walks, public meetings and the Hogans Creek Fest to garner community input that is being incorporated into the preliminary design.
+Since 2021, Groundwork Jacksonville has been actively engaging residents of Springfield, Historic Eastside and the Cathedral District, as well as businesses along the creek to discuss the project.
+Groundwork has hosted Task Force meetings, creek walks, community meetings and public events to garner community input that is being incorporated into the preliminary design.

 Key priorities heard from the community were to:Ā